 - Customizable - Easily swap ingredients to fit your dietary needs-use plant-based yogurt for a vegan option or add chocolate chips for extra indulgence!

-How to Make Delicious Overnight Tiramisu Oats
+How To Make Tiramisu Overnight Oats

 - Prepare the base: Combine the rolled oats, almond milk, Greek yogurt, maple syrup, and vanilla extract in a Mason jar, small bowl, or airtight container.
 Stir well to combine.